sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

 In your Smart Home asset, you have an attribute where you can click on 'Write' button to execute the command on the linked Controller 2.5.

 ### More information
-If there is a value into attribute value when you click on 'Write', the attribute value will be add as parameter into the command request to Controller 2.5.
+If there is a value into attribute value when you click on 'Write', the attribute value will be added as parameter into the command request to Controller 2.5.

 ## Execute a Controller 2.5 (text) command
 ### Starting from an example :